dialogueone-dev/IT-documentation/Product_documentations/visma_time/Maintenance/troubleshooting.md

-# Support and Troubleshooting in Visma Time
+# Support and Troubleshooting in Intega Time

-On this page, you will find information about the general approach to problems and questions related to Visma Time, as well as answers to some common, specific issues.
+On this page, you will find information about the general approach to problems and questions related to Intega Time, as well as answers to some common, specific issues.

 ## General Approach to Issues and Questions